Australia break T20 World Cup duck despite Williamson brilliance

 Trent Boult ended the carnage when he rattled Warner's stumps but Marsh continue to hector the bowlers, bringing up his fifty with his fourth six.

-Maxwell chipped in with a cameo unbeaten 28 sealing the victory with a cheeky reverse shot.
+Maxwell chipped in with a cameo of an unbeaten 28 sealing the victory with a cheeky reverse shot.

+"Credit to the way the Australians chased that total.
+They didn't give us an inch really," said Williamson.

+"It's never nice.
+You sign up to these sorts of things and winning and losing are the two possible outcomes.
+Just a shame we couldn't get the job done tonight."